international diploma in Operational Humanitarian Assistance (IDOHA)

 For those who wish to receive academic credit, the cost remains the same discounted rate of $1,893.00 US Dollars.
 Upon successful completion of the program participants are entitled to two academic credits through Fordham University's Graduate School of Arts and Sciences.
 These credits are accepted towards our Master of Arts in International Humanitarian Action, if you choose to apply at a later time, and maybe to other academic institutions.
-Students seeking academic credit will be required to submit a research paper (1,400-1,600 words) due roughly one month after the conclusion of the course in accordance with the guidelines provided by the Course Director.
+Students seeking academic credit will be required to submit a research paper (1,400-1,600 words) due roughly two months after the conclusion of the course in accordance with the guidelines provided by the Course Director.

 For those who do not wish to receive formal academic credit, the cost has been reduced to $913 US Dollars.
 Participants will receive a certificate of attendance for the program but will receive no formal academic recognition.

 The choice must be made before the course begins and cannot be upgraded at a later date.

 The program cost includes the tuition and coffee breaks.
 It does not include accommodation, meals, or transportation costs.